Javonet/javonet-docs/v2/getting-started/getting-started-perl.md

 ## Install Javonet for Perl

-Javonet is available as a Perl package.
-To get the library please contact support@javonet.com.
+Javonet is available as a Perl package, which can be installed using CPANM package manager or any other method which supports Perl packages.

+For applications using Perl 5 use [JavonetPerlSdk Package](https://metacpan.org/author/JAVONET/releases)

 ## Activate Javonet